 The Rail Systems and Rail Infrastructure packages were procured through separate competitive alliance processes in which direct price competition was assessed along with non-priced criteria.
 The membership of both alliances comprised of the State, rail operators and constructors and work as an integrated, collaborative team to deal with key project delivery matters in good faith, act with integrity and make best-for-project decisions.

 The Rail Systems Alliance (RSA), comprising CPB Contractors and Alstom / Bombardier Transportation, was awarded a contract in 2017 to deliver the design, supply, installation, testing, integration and commissioning activities in relation to train and power control systems, operational control systems, conventional and High Capacity Signalling.

-In 2022 RSA will integrate with RIA to deliver both the rail infrastructure and rail systems works packages.
-The new consortium comprising John Holland, CPB Contractors, AECOM and Metro Trains will be known as the Rail Network Alliance (RNA).
+In 2022, RSA integrated with RIA to deliver both the rail infrastructure and rail systems works packages.
+The new consortium comprising John Holland, CPB Contractors, AECOM and Metro Trains is known as the Rail Network Alliance (RNA).

 The Rail Infrastructure Alliance (RIA), comprising John Holland, CPB Contractors, AECOM, Rail Projects Victoria and Metro Trains Melbourne, was awarded a contract in 2018 to deliver:

 - works at the eastern and western tunnel entrances including cut and cover tunnelling, decline structures

 - the reconfiguration and realignment of existing lines to connect the new Metro Tunnel rail tracks to the existing surface network

 - a new platform at West Footscray Station (completed 2020)